AutodeskGames/stingray-docs/source/interactive_help/deploying/deployer.md

 - **Window > Deploy and Connect > Deployer**

 You can use the **Deployer** panel to create final, standalone packages of your game on each of your target platforms.
-It has a separate tab dedicated to each target that Stingray supports.
+It has a separate tab dedicated to each target that {{ProductName}} supports.

 ![Deployer Window Overview](../images/deployer.png)